CHRI-Lab/robotics-software-interaction/_build/html/_sources/00-course-information.md

 You will do the same in your projects, but for **mobile manipulator robots.** You will find a viable application of mobile manipulators and you will develop an early prototype of something that could eventually become a product.
 While there has been great progress on making mobile manipulators capable, they are still far from having *general-purpose* functionalities, such as the ability to detect and grasp any type of object.
 Instead, your projects should scope down the robot's task to a smaller set of objects to be manipulated and take advantage of the task structure to develop *special-purpose* manipulation capabilities.
 We highly encourage *structuring the robot's task environment* to enable functionalities that might not be possible in environments that are structured for humans.

+### The ressources

 What tools and resources are available to you?

 - We will have an Ubuntu desktop for each team
-- We will have one Fetch mobile manipulator robot for teams to share
+- We will have one mobile manipulator robot for teams to share
 - You can request an Android tablet and/or a mobile smartphone that can be attached to the robot or used for controlling the robot
 - You can request Arduino or Raspberry Pi kits
 - You can request servo motors, LEDs, or other actuators
-- You will have access to the CoMotion Makerspace for 3D printing, laser cutting, and other tools; you can request fabrication materials
+- You will have access to the Telstra Makerspace for 3D printing, laser cutting, and other tools; you can request fabrication materials
 - You can request additional sensors or peripherals for the robot
 - You can request special controllers or wearables
 - You can request home automation tools
 - You can request furniture related to the robot's functionality

-We will mainly support software development within [ROS](http://www.google.com/url?q=http%3A%2F%2Fwww.ros.org%2F&sa=D&sntz=1&usg=AOvVaw1ZwFFpaXeI8T-3VZPIxxko) but you will get the opportunity to learn or practice web, Android, or embedded programming if you wish to do so.
+We will mainly support software development within ROS but you will get the opportunity to learn or practice web, Android, or embedded programming if you wish to do so.

+### The Crew

 You will do projects in teams.
 The number of teams and persons per team will be determined based on total number of registered students.
 Team structure is flexible, but we recommend an even distribution of the following roles among team members: